 The transition from the cozy confines of the womb to life outside can be anything but easy for newborns who are used to mom's comforting warmth and movement.
-Commonly referred to as the 'fourth trimester', your newborn will probably sleep for around 16 hours a day in the first few months as their body grows rapidly, their brain develops, and they learn a circadian rhythm.
+The first few months are commonly referred to as the 'fourth trimester', and your newborn will probably sleep for around 16 hours a day as their body grows rapidly, their brain develops, and they learn a circadian rhythm.
 A swaddle can help your baby adjust to the outside world by providing security and familiarity.
 It can help to settle your little one if they become overstimulated by their surroundings.

 Is swaddling for every baby?

 All babies are wonderfully different.
 Some like to sleep in an environment that mimics the close confines of the womb, while some like the freedom of sleeping with their arms out, and some don't like being swaddled at all.
-For these babies, we suggest trying using our Cocoon Swaddle Bag as a sleeping bag with the arm studs undone.
-Once they are three months of age, you can try one of our infant sleeping bags which provide a roomier fit for babies who don’t like being confined.
+For these babies, we suggest trying using our Cocoon Swaddle Sack as a sleep sack with the arm studs undone.
+Once they are three months of age, you can try one of our infant sleep sacks, which provide a roomier fit for babies who don’t like being confined.